 By nickname, we mean the titles we use to call or refer to someone in daily life, not the nicknames that you use in online games.
 For example, you rarely call your spouse by his/her name, but you use a nickname like ‘honey’.
 So, we have gathered the most commonly used nicknames in Japanese.

 - 旦那 (danna) – Hubby

 - 嫁 (yome) – wifey

 Are You Interested In The Japanese Language?

-Ling app by Simya Solutions is a language learning app that offers 60+ other foreign languages.
+Ling app is a language learning app that offers 60+ other foreign languages.
 It is a platform designed to help beginners discover new foreign languages they want to learn.
-The Ling app has many features from fun mini-games and comprehensive lessons to entertaining activities.
+The Ling app has many features, from fun mini-games and comprehensive lessons to entertaining activities.
 And the best part is that you can try it out for free by just downloading it from the App Store or Play Store free!